I'm an Attorney

 - Communicate the decisions in some way

 To learn more about capacity and capacity assessment, we highly recommend the Queensland Government’s extensive Capacity Assessment Guidelines.
-The Office of the Public Guardian has a useful factsheet with a far more brief overview of capacity.
+The Office of the Public Guardian also has a useful factsheet with a more brief overview of capacity.

 Capacity Assessment Guidelines